 - Refund processing can take up to 30 days.

 PrivateVPN offers an impeccable balance between speed and security.
 With enough power (256-bit AES encryption) to bust through the Great Firewall, you still get fast speeds.
-You also get 80+ servers across 57 countries–a large enough network to always have access to Tumblr and the rest of the free and open internet.
+You also get over 150 servers in 60+ countries–a large enough network to always have access to Tumblr and the rest of the free and open internet.
 Rounding out the package is a serviceable logging policy that promises to cover your tracks online.

 Plus, PrivateVPN has simple, easy-to-use interface that has you connected with a single click.
 If you’re like us, you love streaming, and this is where PrivateVPN really shines.
 With servers specifically geared (and labeled) for bypassing VPN bans, you’ll enjoy unparalleled access to Netflix, Hulu, and other big-name streaming services.
 Tumblr is similarly easy to access, all at the click of a button.